 Before you can make use of all the data at your disposal, put in place a solid foundation underpinning all your data usage.
 It starts by overcoming core data challenges: ensuring data accuracy and data security, while addressing privacy concerns.

 When it comes to data accuracy, you’re confirming information contained in data files is correct.
 Unfortunately, combining huge volumes of data from multiple sources is a complex process that can introduce errors, such as duplicate data and inconsistent formats.

 You can apply multiple measures to ensure data accuracy, including:

 - Assigning someone with responsibility for ensuring data quality.
-That often includes defining, communicating, evangelizing, and enforcing data quality standards.
+That often includes defining, communicating, evangelising, and enforcing data quality standards.

-- Implementing role-based access to your data so only authorized people can access the data — and only the data they need.
+- Implementing role-based access to your data so only authorised people can access the data — and only the data they need.